benpollarduk/BP.AdventureFramework/README.md

 </div>

-## Introduction
+## Overview
 BP.AdventureFramework is a .NET Standard 2.0 implementation of a framework for building text based adventures.
 This was originally developed in 2011 but has since had some quality of life updates.

 ![BP AdventureFrameworkDemo_example](https://github.com/benpollarduk/adventure-framework/assets/129943363/20656e76-4e80-475e-aa73-93976d98c5c9)

-Provides simple classes for developing game elements:
+BP.AdventureFramework provides simple classes for developing game elements:
   * Interface and base class for examinable objects:
     * Examination returns a description of the object.
     * Descriptions can be conditional, with different results generated from the game state.